yaqwsx/KiKit/docs/panelization/cli.md

 - `stack`: specify the number of layers of the panel.
 Valid options are `2layer`, `4layer`, `6layer` or `inehrit` (default).
-The use case for this option is when you design a multiple boards in a single desing and you separate them, however, one boards is e.g., 4 layer and one 2 layer.
+The use case for this option is when you design a multiple boards in a single design and you separate them, however, one boards is e.g., 4 layer and one 2 layer.
 Then you design both of them as 4 layer and you specify `stack: 2layer` for the 2 layer one when panelizing or separating.